EU gives banks 18-months to cut 'excessive' reliance on UK clearers

 Clearers stand between the two sides of a trade, ensuring its orderly completion even if one side goes bust.

-LCH, a unit of the London Stock Exchange, clears the bulk of euro-denominated interest rate swaps that are widely used by companies to hedge against adverse moves in borrowing costs.
+LCH, a unit of the London Stock Exchange LSE.L, clears the bulk of euro-denominated interest rate swaps that are widely used by companies to hedge against adverse moves in borrowing costs.
+ICE Clear Europe ICE.N is also used by EU clients.

+The Bank of England, which regulates LCH, said it welcomed the EU’s decision, though a time-limited one, to avoid shifting contracts in a short period which would raise financial stability risks.

+As of August 2020, there were 60 trillion pounds ($76.93 trillion) of derivative contracts between clearers in Britain and their EU members, with 43 trillion of this due to expire after December, the BoE said.

 Brussels and the European Central Bank want euro clearing located in the bloc where it can be directly regulated, viewed in Britain as an attack on the City of London as a global financial centre.